sts10/tidy/readme.markdown

 - `tidy -l -o new_list.txt -r bad_words.txt inputted_word_list.txt` Similar to above, but ensures that none of the words in the bad_words.txt file make it on to the final list that is printed to new_list.txt.
 The reject list is case sensitive.

-- `tidy -l -m 3 -o new-list.txt inputted_word_list.txt` Similar to above, but the `-m 3` means new list won't have any words under 3 characters in length.
+- `tidy -le -m 3 -o new-list.txt inputted_word_list.txt` Similar to above, but the `-m 3` means new list won't have any words under 3 characters in length.
+Also, `-e` flag will cause program to display [entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)) information when it's done making the new list.

 - `tidy -t -o just_the_words.txt diceware_list.txt` If you've got [a diceware list with numbers and a tab before each word](https://www.eff.org/files/2016/07/18/eff_large_wordlist.txt), the `-t` flag will remove everything up to and including the first tab in each line ("11133	abruptly" becomes "abruptly").